sordina/Deadpan-DDP/README.md

 * Update references to test.meteor.com in the docs to point to some kind of real app
 * Write test-suite
 * Fix TODO notes in code
+* Use more qualified imports, including for internal imports